FidaHussainLarik/ai-ml-journey/README.md

-# 🤖 My AI/ML Engineering Journey
+# 🤖 My AI Engineering Journey

-Hi, I am **Fida Hussain** — a self-taught learner from Pakistan, currently on a mission to learn AI/ML Engineering from scratch.
+Hi, I am **Fida Hussain** — a self-taught learner from Pakistan, currently on a mission to learn AI Engineering from scratch.

 I do not have all the answers yet.
-I do not know exactly what I want to build or where I will end up.
-But I know one thing — I want to understand this field deeply, and I am putting in the work every single day to get there.
+But I know one thing — I want to become an **AI Engineer**, and I am putting in the work every single day to get there.

 This repository is my public journal.
 Every folder, every file, and every commit is a step forward.